water fasting: the benefits of a 5 days fast are real

 In fact, the jury is still out on a lot of it.

-Dr. Jason Fung, in all of his books, argues pretty much the same thing: fasting can lower insulin levels, prevent insulin resistance, and reverse type-2 diabetes and obesity.
+Dr. Jason Fung, in all of his books (The Cancer Code, The Diabetes Code, The Obesity Code, Life in the Fasting Lane), argues pretty much the same thing: fasting can lower insulin levels, prevent insulin resistance, and reverse type-2 diabetes and obesity.

 Actually, all of the books on fasting or water fasting claim it is the “cure-all”.